01

 If you’ve been in a slip-and-fall accident in Georgia, it’s essential to follow specific steps to safeguard your rights.
 Here’s what you should do:

-2. Report the incident to the property owner or manager, and make sure to obtain incident reports and documentation if possible.
+• Report the incident to the property owner or manager, and make sure to obtain incident reports and documentation if possible

-3. Gather evidence, which may include taking photographs of the accident scene, collecting witness information, and preserving any relevant documentation.
+• Gather evidence, which may include taking photographs of the accident scene, collecting witness information, and preserving any relevant documentation such as clothing or shoes worn during the fall

-4. Consult with a skilled Georgia personal injury attorney at Hagood Injury Law to discuss your case and explore your legal options.
-They can provide guidance on how to proceed and help you protect your rights.
+• Consult with a skilled Georgia personal injury attorney at Hagood Injury Law to discuss your case and explore your legal options.
+They can provide guidance on how to proceed and help you protect your rights before evidence disappears or memories fade

 What Is The Statute Of Limitations On A Slip And Fall In Georgia?